Anocracy: Broadness and complexity

 While the first three characteristics capture the instability of anocracies, another feature of anocratic regimes is their broad descriptiveness.
-Anocracy describes a regime type with a mix of institutional characteristics that either constrains or promotes the democratic process, "encapsulating a complex category encompassing many institutional arrangements."
+Anocracy describes a regime type with a mix of institutional characteristics that either constrains or promotes the democratic process, "encapsulating a complex category encompassing many institutional arrangements".
 Although anocracies demonstrate some capacity for civil society and political participation, their autocratic and democratic counterparts show considerably more or less capabilities.
-Thus, while scholars are easily able to identify democratic and autocratic regimes based on their respective characteristics, anocracies become a wider, "catchall" category for all other regimes.
+Thus, while scholars are easily able to identify democratic and autocratic regimes based on their respective characteristics, anocracies become a wider, "catch-all" category for all other regimes.
 However, despite its broadness and complexity, the convention is still used because of its relevance to civil instability as well as its usage in the polity data series.

 Examples

 Africa

 At the end of World War II, European control over its colonial territories in Africa diminished.
 During the period of decolonization in the 1950s and 1960s, many African states gained independence.
 Although these newly independent African states could become either democratic or autocratic regimes, manageability issues made way for autocratic regimes to come into power.
-Most underdeveloped African states that did become democracies in this time period failed within 10 years and transitioned to autocracies.
+Most underdeveloped African states that did become democracies in this period failed within 10 years and transitioned to autocracies.
 For about 30 years after 1960, the number of autocratic regimes in Africa rose from 17 to 41 as the number of democratic regimes stayed around five.
-After the collapse of communism in Europe and the rise of democratization at the end of the Cold War, Africa experienced a major political transformation.
+After the fall of communist states in Europe and the rise of democratization at the end of the Cold War, Africa experienced a major political transformation.
 In the 1990s, the number of autocracies decreased to nine, and the number of democracies increased to nine since many African countries remained anocratic.
 By 2012, Africa had three autocracies, 17 democracies, and 30 anocracies.
 By 2013, most African countries had remained either open or closed anocracies.
 As African states transition from autocracy to anocracy and from anocracy to democracy, electoral conflicts and violence remain prevalent.